monoclex/Console.Abstractions/README.md

 # Console.Abstractions
-Simple, versatile, universal abstractions for the console, and bringing performance improvements to the table by minimizing the amount of console calls.
+Simple, versatile, universal abstractions for the console, and bringing performance improvements to the table by minimizing as many console calls as possible.

 ```
 PM> Package-Install Console.Abstractions -pre